4U6U57/cmps011-pt.s17-grading/pa3/RUBRIC.md

-If you have discussed your case with the professor and he has decided to clear the flag on your submission, you should receive a grade report with your updated/actual grade either when the regular assignment grades are released, or within 48 hours of the professor notifying the grades to clear your submission, if the grades have already been released.
+If you have discussed your case with the professor and he has decided to clear the flag on your submission, you should receive a grade report with your updated/actual grade either when the regular assignment grades are released, or within 48 hours of the professor notifying the graders to clear your submission, if the grades have already been released.
 Clearance must come directly from the professor, so if this does not occur within 48 hours, please email the instructor directly.
 Any updated grade report sent to your UCSC email overrides